Moral emotions: Moral emotions and behavior

-Batson, Klein, Highberger, & Shaw conducted two experiments on empathy-induced altruism, proposing that this can lead to actions that violate the justice principle.
+Batson, Klein, Highberger, and Shaw conducted two experiments on empathy-induced altruism, proposing that this can lead to actions that violate the justice principle.
 The second experiment operated similarly to the first, using low-empathy and high-empathy groups.
 Participants were faced with the decision to move an ostensibly ill child to an "immediate help" group versus leaving her on a waiting list after listening to her emotionally-driven interview describing her condition and the life it has left her to lead.
 Those who were in the high-empathy group were more likely than those in the low-empathy group to move the child higher up the list to receive treatment earlier.
 When these participants were asked what the more moral choice was, they agreed that the more moral choice would have been to not move this child ahead of the list at the expense of the other children.
 In this case, it is evident that when empathy-induced altruism is at odds with what is seen as moral, oftentimes empathy-induced altruism has the ability to win out over morality.

 Recently neuroscientist Jean Decety, drawing on empirical research in evolutionary theory, developmental psychology, social neuroscience, and psychopathy, argued that empathy and morality are neither systematically opposed to one another, nor inevitably complementary.

 Emmons (2009) defines gratitude as a natural emotional reaction and a universal tendency to respond positively to another's benevolence.
 Gratitude is motivating and leads to what Emmons' describes as "upstream reciprocity".
-This is the passing on of benefits to third parties instead of returning benefits to one's benefactors (Emmons, 2009).
+This is the passing on of benefits to third parties instead of returning benefits to one's benefactors.

 In the context of social networking behavior, research from Brady, Wills, Jost, Tucker, and Van Bavel (2017) shows that the expression of moral emotion amplifies the extent to which moral and political ideals are disseminated in social media platforms.
 Analyzing a large sample of Twitter communications on polarizing issues, such as gun control, same-sex marriage, and climate change, results indicated that the presence of moral-emotional language in messages increased their transmission by approximately 20% per word, compared to purely-moral and purely-emotional language.